ietf-wg-acme/acme/draft-ietf-acme-acme.md

 2. Verify the "authorization" JWS using the key indicated in its "jwk" header
 3. Decode the payload of the JWS as UTF-8 encoded JSON
 4. Verify that there are exactly three fields in the decoded object, and that:
-  * The "type" field is set to "proofOfPossession"
+  * The "type" field is set to "proof-of-possession"
   * The "identifier" field contains the identifier for which authorization is being validated
   * The "accountKey" field matches the account key for which the challenge was